 What was the deal with your absence?

 For years I provided flippant answers to this question because addressing it truthfully was too complicated.
-But the bottom line is I got mixed up with a jealous and possessive partner, now former, who didn’t want me writing here or elsewhere, even though this site was anonymous.
+The bottom line is I got mixed up with a controlling partner who didn’t want me writing here or elsewhere, even though this site was anonymous.

 What have you done in the meantime?